 Keep Your Future In Mind

-Few events in a person's life will be as confusing and emotional as going through divorce.
+Few events in a person’s life will be as confusing and emotional as going through a divorce.
 For those who want to stay married, having your spouse file for divorce feels like a deep betrayal.
 Even if it is your decision, the process of ending the relationship can still be very difficult.

 You may be hurt, mad, and upset.
 You may feel like your spouse is making unreasonable or even outrageous demands.
 Although it is easy to lose your cool, it is always better to stay calm and try to be objective.

 You will be less intimidated the more knowledgeable you become.